OLAM CHESED:

 How might we transform our orientation and welcoming processes?

-What is Olam Chesed?
+What is the Olam Chesed Program?

 This six-month cohort-based program is designed to empower individuals involved in building and growing a Chevra Kadisha—a sacred community of volunteers who care for the deceased and comfort the living.
 It helps leaders expand their vision for their Chevra Kadisha, gain insights and clarity on what is needed, and develop their personal leadership capacity and their Chevra Kadisha’s effectiveness through practical tools.